 \subsection{Comparison with previous work and influence on $H_0$}

-\citet{2024ApJ...967...50P} inferred the dust extinction at the position of the SN H0pe as a by-product of their photometric time delay measurement.
-They performed spectral energy distribution (SED) fitting with free parameters that include $R_V$ and $A_V$ at the position of SN H0pe and inferred $A_{V}^{\rm H0pe,P24} = 1.21\pm0.11$.
-This is in relatively good agreement with our measurement, at the $\sim1\sigma$ level.
-This is noteworthy because these two measurements are independent, using in part the same data but in different ways. \citet{2024ApJ...967...50P} performed PSF photometry on the host-subtracted images based on our extended host model from Sect.~\ref{ssec:SLmod:esr}, using only the pixels within small regions around each SN image.
-In contrast, we excluded these same regions to build our dust extinction map and estimated $A_{V}^{\rm H0pe}$ through interpolation.
-Despite the different approaches, they are complementary and we arrive at similar dust extinction values.
+\citet{2024ApJ...967...50P} inferred the dust extinction at the SN H0pe position as a by-product of their photometric time delay measurement.
+They performed a spectral energy distribution (SED) fitting with a free parameter, including $R_V$ and $A_V$ at the SN H0pe position, and inferred $A_{V}^{\rm H0pe,P24} = 1.21\pm0.11$.
+This value agrees reasonably well with our measurement, at the $\sim1\sigma$ level.
+This agreement is noteworthy because the two measurements are independent and use some of the same data but in different ways. \citet{2024ApJ...967...50P} performed PSF photometry on host-subtracted images based on our extended host model from Sect.~\ref{ssec:SLmod:esr}, using only pixels within small regions around each SN image.
+In contrast, we excluded these regions to build our dust extinction map and estimated $A_{V}^{\rm H0pe}$ through interpolation.
+Despite these differences, the approaches are complementary and both yield similar dust extinction values.

-\citet{2024ApJ...970..102C} also inferred dust parameters jointly with the spectroscopic time delays of SN H0pe.
-They fitted the NIRSpec spectra of each image with a set of shared parameters, in particular $R_V$ and $E(B-V)$.
-They inferred $R(V)=2.7_{-0.1}^{+0.2}$ and $E(B-V)=0.27\pm0.01$, which leads to a total extinction of $A_{V}^{\rm H0pe,C24} = 0.73^{+0.08}_{-0.05}$.
-While their result is unsurprisingly more precise than ours (since they use high-resolution spectrum fitting), both results are in good agreement at the $\sim0.8\sigma$ level.
-Here again, it is reassuring that very different approaches, either based on NIRCam photometry only or NIRSpec spectroscopy only, lead to consistent measurements.
-More recently, \citet{2025arXiv251011719G} remeasured the time delays between the SN H0pe images by performing the SED modeling of the photometric light curves from \citet{2024ApJ...967...50P} and include the effect of microlensing in their model.
+\citet{2024ApJ...970..102C} also inferred dust parameters simultaneously with the spectroscopic time delays of SN H0pe.
+They fit the NIRSpec spectra of each image using a set of shared parameters, notably $R_V$ and $E(B-V)$.
+They obtained $R(V)=2.7_{-0.1}^{+0.2}$ and $E(B-V)=0.27\pm0.01$, resulting in a total extinction of $A_{V}^{\rm H0pe,C24} = 0.73^{+0.08}_{-0.05}$.
+Although their result is unsurprisingly more precise than ours (since they use a high-resolution spectral fitting), both results are in good agreement at the $\sim0.8\sigma$ level.
+Again, it is reassuring that very different approaches, either based solely on NIRCam photometry or NIRSpec spectroscopy, produce consistent measurements.
+More recently, \citet{2026MNRAS.tmp..317G} remeasured the time delays between SN H0pe images by performing SED modeling of the photometric light curves from \citet{2024ApJ...967...50P}, including microlensing effects in their model.
 In addition to the SN time of maximum, they measured $A_{V}^{\rm H0pe,G25} = 0.95\pm0.14$.
-We find again excellent agreement with our measurements.
+This value again agrees well with our measurements.